Do a business energy audit

 • Are you on the best electricity and gas tariffs?

-• Do you need a change in meter to take up the offer and will this cost you anything?
+• Do you need to change your meter to take up the offer and what is the cost?

-• How can you make the most of different pricing models and components such as demand charges or time-of-use pricing?
+• How can you use different pricing models and components, such as demand charges or time-of-use pricing, to save money?

-• Can you request your demand charge level be reset if you are consistently using less energy?
+• Can you have your demand charge level reset if you are consistently using less energy?

-• Has shifting electricity use to off-peak periods been considered to take advantage of cheaper tariffs?
+• Have you considered shifting electricity use to off-peak periods to take advantage of cheaper tariffs?

 • What is the billing cycle?

-• Are there any discounts and can you meet the conditions to receive them?
+• Are there any discounts and what are the conditions to receive them?

 • Are there any additional fees to consider?